 (2) USDA Set-Aside. (§2306.111(d-2)) At least 5 percent of the State Housing Credit Ceiling for each calendar year shall be allocated to Rural Developments which are financed through USDA.
-If an Application in this set-aside involves Rehabilitation it will be attributed to and come from the At-Risk Development Set-Aside; if an Application in this set-aside involves New Construction it will be attributed to and come from the applicable Uniform State Service Region and will compete within the applicable sub-region unless the Application is receiving USDA Section 514 funding.
-Commitments of Competitive Housing Tax Credits issued by the Board in the current program year will be applied to each set-aside, Rural Regional Allocation, Urban Regional Allocation and/or USDA Set-Aside for the current Application Round as appropriate.
+If an Application in this set-aside involves Rehabilitation it will be attributed to and come from the At-Risk Development Set-Aside; if an Application in this set-aside involves New Construction it will be attributed to and come from the applicable Uniform State Service Region and will compete within the applicable subregion unless the Application is receiving USDA Section 514 funding.
 Applications must also meet all requirements of Tex Gov't Code, §2306.111(d-2).
+All Applications that can score under the USDA set-aside will be considered Rural for all scoring items under this chapter.
+If a Property receiving USDA financing is unable to score under the USDA Set-Aside and it is located in an Urban subregion, it will be scored as Urban.

+(A) Eligibility of Certain Developments to Participate in the USDA or Rural Set-Asides. (§2306.111(d-4)) A proposed or Existing Residential Development that, before September 1, 2013, has been awarded or has received federal financial assistance provided under Section 514, 515, or 516 of the Housing Act of 1949 (42 U.S.C.
+Section 1484, 1485, or 1486) may be attributed to and come from the At-Risk Development Set-Aside or the Uniform State Service Region in which the Development is located, regardless of whether the Development is located in a Rural area.

 (3) At-Risk Set-Aside. (§2306.6714; §2306.6702)